Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** **:rsc-a: Action**{ .rsc }

-The most common action to take in combat is the **Attack** action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.
+The most common action to take in combat is the **Attack**{ .rsc } action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.
 With this action, you make one melee or ranged attack.
 This action often requires you to make an attack roll against the target's AC.

 Certain features, such as the Extra Attack feature of the Fighter, allow you to make more than one attack with this action.